How Do I Become a Trainer and Get Started?

 - Those who train others as part of their main role – a popular example would be someone who carries out induction training for new staff members.

 - Skilled professionals who wish to train others in a particular skill area.
-This often includes beauticians, hairdressers, and massage therapists.
+This often includes beauticians, driving instructors, hairdressers, and massage therapists.

 - HR professionals tasked with identifying training needs, designing training, or delivering training sessions within their organisation.